What it looks like

 - Go to OAuth & Permissions in the sidebar

-- Under Bot Token Scopes, add:
+- Under Bot Token Scopes, add the scopes you need:

-4. Subscribe to events
+5. Subscribe to events for freeform replies

 - Toggle Enable Events on